 A condemnation action is any action or proceeding relating to any condemnation, or other taking or conveyance in lieu of a taking, of all or a portion of a mortgaged property by a governmental entity or instrumentality or other entity (including, in certain cases, a housing authority) with the statutory authority to undertake a condemnation action.
 If the mortgaged property is the subject of a condemnation action, amounts received in connection with a condemnation action may be applied against the unpaid principal balance of the related mortgage loan.
 Under such circumstances, there will be a full or partial prepayment of principal to certificateholders.
 As a result, you will receive payments of principal on the certificates more quickly than expected.
 See "YIELD, MATURITY AND PREPAYMENT CONSIDERATIONS-Yield on the Certificates."
-Except as described in "PREPAYMENT OF A MORTGAGE LOAN-Involuntary Prepayment-Proceeds of Casualty or Condemnation Action-Proceeds from Condemnation Action," the borrower is not required to pay a prepayment premium in connection with a condemnation action, and therefore holders of the related certificates will not receive a prepayment premium.
+Except as described in "PREPAYMENT OF A MORTGAGE LOAN-Involuntary Prepayment-Proceeds of Casualty or Condemnation Action.-Proceeds from Condemnation Action," the borrower is not required to pay a prepayment premium in connection with a condemnation action.